 • Don't procrastinate or be shy:

-√ First, talk with you teacher to see what to do
+√ First, talk with your teacher to find out what he/she recommends

 √ If that doesn't help, on your own find a tutor, a study buddy or someone else who can help

-• Good athletes use sports coaches.
-Good students often use academic coaches (aka, tutors) to help them face challenges, do better or excel in a class.
+• Remember, good athletes use coaches to improve their ability to play well; likewise, good students use academic coaches (aka, tutors) to do better or excel in a class.

 Freshman courses often set the stage for what you take during the rest of high school.
 Discuss with your high school counselor what classes to enroll in the 9th grade, and how that affects what you will take in the 10th, 11th and 12th grades.
 Also, freshman year is the time to establish yourself as a good student, especially if you think you might want to apply to very competitive colleges.